 Homefront Revolution: One of the best games you never played!

-To read what we though of the sequel, read on!
+To read what we thought of the sequel, read on!

 Not Far Shy of Far Cry

-Ubisoft and especially the Far Cry games are te king of open world first person shooters and very few come close to challenging them, honestly a little more humor and Homefront could easily pass for a gritty Urban Far Cry, which is no surprise as crytek created the first Far Cry game! and their engine is by Homefront Revolution.
+Ubisoft and especially the Far Cry games are the king of open-world first-person shooters, and very few come close to challenging them.
+Honestly, a little more humour and Homefront could easily pass for a gritty Urban Far Cry, which is no surprise as Crytek created the first Far Cry game!
+And their engine is by Homefront Revolution.

-The ability to customize your weapons with the aid of kits is a real game changer, need a bit of area control? swap out your assault rifle kit for a light machine gun, need more range? add-on a scope, laser sight? barrel grip? perhaps you want to turn your rifle into a mine launcher, well you can! overall the weapons system is one of the best i have seen in any game, the crossbow is awesome and i couldn’t put it down one i unlocked it.
+Perhaps you want to turn your rifle into a mine launcher, well you can!
+Overall the weapons system is one of the best I have seen in any game, the crossbow is awesome, and I couldn’t put it down once I unlocked it.

-The guerrilla tools are also really well though out, from remote hacking tools, to Remote control cars armed with Molotov cocktails to teddys which contain explosive devices, the KPA may out gun the resistance, but ingenuity of the Resistance keeps the massive firepower of the KPA in check!
+The guerrilla tools are also really well thought out, from remote hacking tools to Remote control cars armed with Molotov cocktails to teddys which contain explosive devices, the KPA may outgun the resistance, but the ingenuity of the Resistance keeps the massive firepower of the KPA in check!

 Worth a buy?